I'm a children's author and former environmental attorney inspired by oceans, kraken, and cephalopods. I write middle grade novels and picture books.

 My works include Hana Hsu and the Ghost Crab Nation (Razorbill, Summer 2022); Manatee's Best Friend (Scholastic, Spring 2021); A Morning with Grandpa, illustrated by Christina Forshay (Lee & Low Books 2016); a spidery poem in Thanku: Poems of Gratitude, edited by Miranda Paul, illustrated by Marlena Myles (Lerner Books 2019); art in the Virginia Museum of Contemporary Art New Waves 2012 exhibit; and art and infographics in Huffington Post, Oceana, and World Wildlife Fund.

 I co-founded Kidlit411, a resource website for children's writer and illustrators.

 I grew up in Caracas, Venezuela, went to Yale College and Harvard Law School, and was lucky to do what I loved for over a decade, protecting the oceans at the U.S. Department of Justice and the non-profit group Oceana.
 Now I'm even luckier, spinning stories for kids.
-I live in Virginia Beach with my husband, two daughters, and a floofy cat, and I volunteer with the Virginia Aquarium to help stranded sea turtles.
+I live in Virginia Beach with my husband, two daughters, and a floofy cat.